opentensor/developer-docs/docs/tutorials/ocr-subnet-tutorial.md

 **Prediction loss**
 : Compute the loss in the prediction of the miner for the text content, text position and the font.
 The total prediction loss is calculated as below:

+- For each section of the synthetic invoice document, compute the **three** partial loss quantities:
+  - text loss.
+  - font loss.
+  - position loss.
-- For each section of the synthetic invoice document, compute the **three** partial loss quantities: text loss, font loss and position loss.
-This is done by comparing a section in the miner response to the corresponding section in the ground truth synthetic invoice document.
+- This is done by comparing a section in the miner response to the corresponding section in the ground truth synthetic invoice document.
 - Add the above three partial loss quantities to compute the total loss for the particlar section.
 - Take the mean score of all such total losses over all the sections of the invoice document.